man90es/BDO-REST-API/doc/migrationGuilde.md

 | /v0/guildProfileSearch | /v1/guild/search      |

 ## Redundant data
-Some data was included in responses more than once in v0.
-Hence, some attributes got removed in v1:
+There was some tautology in the v0 responses.
+Hence, some attributes got removed/renamed in v1:

 ### GET /v1/adventurer
-- If you were accessing `response.guild.region`, replace it with `response.region`.
+- `response.guild.region` got removed, use `response.region` instead.

 ### GET /v1/adventurer/search
-- If you were accessing `response[i].guild.region`, replace it with `response[i].region`.
+- `response[i].guild.region` got removed, use `response[i].region` instead.

 ### GET /v1/guild
-- If you were accessing `response.guildMaster.region`, replace it with `response.region`.
+- `response.guildMaster.region` got removed, use `response.region` instead.
-- If you were accessing `response.guildMaster`, replace it with `response.master`.
+- `response.guildMaster` got renamed into `response.master`.

 ### GET /v1/guild/search
-- If you were accessing `response[i].guildMaster.region`, replace it with `response.region`.
+- `response[i].guildMaster.region` got removed, use `response[i].region` instead.
-- If you were accessing `response[i].guildMaster`, replace it with `response.master`.
+- `response[i].guildMaster` got renamed into `response[i].master`.

 ## Error handling
-v0 didn't have a single error standard, so applications using it didn't have a reliable way to handle them.
+v0 didn't have a single error communication standard, so applications using it didn't have a reliable way to handle them.
 With v1, you can always rely on the response [HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
 Codes that are currently in use:
 | Status                  | Meaning                                                    |
 | ----------------------- | ---------------------------------------------------------- |
 | 200 OK                  | Enjoy your data                                            |